Ruth Beaglehole

 Ruth Beaglehole (August 30, 1943 – April 21, 2025) was a New Zealand-born American educator and child development specialist based in Los Angeles, California.
-Over a career spanning more than fifty years, she advocated for nonviolent parenting and helped transform how early childhood care and parenting education were understood and practiced in the region.
+She advocated for nonviolent parenting and worked in early childhood education and parent education in Los Angeles for more than fifty years.

 Early life and immigration

 Beaglehole was born at Alexandra Maternity Hospital in Wellington, New Zealand on August 30, 1943.
 Her parents were New Zealander Ernest Beaglehole and his American wife Pearl.
 She trained as a preschool teacher before immigrating to the United States in the 1960s at the age of 25.
-She settled in Los Angeles and became part of a community engaged in progressive activism, including organizing a food cooperative in Echo Park known as the Food Conspiracy.
+She settled in Los Angeles and helped organize a food cooperative in Echo Park known as the Food Conspiracy.

 Community-based childcare

-In response to the lack of quality, affordable childcare for working families in her neighborhood, Beaglehole founded a grassroots childcare center in the double garage of her Echo Park apartment complex.
+Beaglehole founded a childcare center in the garage of her Echo Park apartment complex in 1970.
 The center, called the Silver Lake People’s Playgroup, offered early childhood education for $20 per month and emphasized parental involvement and social justice education.
 Children in the program sang songs like We Shall Not Be Moved alongside traditional children’s songs.
 The center later changed its name to the Echo Park-Silver Lake People's Child Care Center, and was featured in the short documentary Power to the Playgroup, which received an Emmy Award.

 Due to zoning regulations, the garage-based center faced closure.
-Beaglehole and other parents organized and addressed the Los Angeles City Council, ultimately helping to change local regulations to permit preschools in residential areas.
+Beaglehole and other parents appealed to the Los Angeles City Council.
+The city later changed its regulations to allow preschools in residential areas.

 Work with teen parents

 In the 1980s, Beaglehole founded the Teen Parenting and Childcare Program at the Business Industry School (later the Los Angeles Technology Center), part of the Los Angeles Unified School District (LAUSD).
 The program offered parenting classes to pregnant and parenting students alongside their academic curriculum.
-She incorporated storytelling and role-play to help young parents reflect on their own experiences and develop empathetic parenting practices.
+Her classes used storytelling and role-play in teaching parenting skills.

 Center for Nonviolent Education and Parenting

 In 1999, Beaglehole founded the Center for Nonviolent Education and Parenting, which focused on educating adults to treat children with dignity and respect.
-Her approach rejected traditional reward-and-punishment methods and promoted a philosophy of mutual understanding and emotional awareness.
-The center served a broad demographic, including both court-mandated participants and voluntary attendees.
+She opposed reward-and-punishment approaches to parenting and advocated nonviolent methods of discipline.
+Participants included both court-mandated and voluntary attendees.
 It later changed its name to Echo Parenting and Education.